Get to know St. Matthew's University at an upcoming event!

 The medical landscape is constantly evolving, making continuing education essential for medical practitioners.
 In many countries, including the United States and Canada, continuing education is mandatory for maintaining licensing.

-Continuing education can take many forms, such as attending conferences, participating in workshops, and completing Continuing Medical Education (CME) courses.
+Lifelong education can take many forms, such as regularly attending conferences, participating in workshops and completing Continuing Medical Education (CME) courses.
 For instance, in the United States, doctors might attend the American Medical Association’s (AMA) annual conference or participate in CME courses offered by renowned medical institutions such as Mayo Clinic.
 In Canada, physicians may attend the Canadian Medical Association’s (CMA) General Council meeting or engage in CME activities through the Royal College of Physicians and Surgeons of Canada.

 Conclusion

-Every phase of medical school, from graduation, internships, and residency to board exams and job applications, is an opportunity to learn and grow.
+Every phase of medical school, from graduation to board exams and job applications, is an opportunity to learn and grow.
 Even if the path isn’t always straightforward, there are many ways to achieve your goals and contribute meaningfully to medicine.
-So embrace the journey, stay curious, and keep learning— both your future patients and career will benefit from it!
+So embrace the journey, stay curious and keep learning – both your future patients and career will benefit from it!

 Frequently Asked Questions